 How do you light a gas grill?

 To light a gas grill, make sure that the grill is hooked up properly and securely to a propane tank or a line for natural gas.
 Turn the circular valve knob on the grill to release propane and then press the ignite button to create a spark and start a flame.
 Every grill has different knobs and setup, so always check with the user manual before lighting.

 How do you convert a propane grill to natural gas?

 In order to convert your propane grill to natural gas, you first need to make sure that your grill can support natural gas hookups, as not all gas grills have that capability.
 You will need to purchase a corresponding conversion kit that fits with your grill model, and once the kit is installed you will be able to hook up your natural gas line to the grill.

 Why Trust The Spruce Eats?

-Sara Tane is a personal chef and food writer, and has written nearly a dozen buying guides for The Spruce Eats, understanding what consumers and cooks need to consider before making a new purchase for their culinary adventures.
+This article was originally written by Sara Tane is a personal chef and food writer, and has written nearly a dozen buying guides for The Spruce Eats, understanding what consumers and cooks need to consider before making a new purchase for their culinary adventures.
 After researching gas grills, charcoal grills, budget grills, and portable grills, she can help you find the best outdoor cooking setup for your home.